Tell us how many factories closed due to slowdown: Pawar to PM | Devdiscourse

 "Prime Minister @narendramodi tells new factories have come in the country.
 But instead of telling how many have come, he should declare how many factories have closed down," Pawar tweeted later.
 Lakhs of youngsters are jobless, he alleged.

-At a meeting in Hingoli, Pawar said of the 120 textile mills in Mumbai, the state's capital, only ten are operating.
+At Hingoli, Pawar said of the 120 textile mills in Mumbai, the state's capital, only ten are operating.
 "Mumbai was once the biggest textile hub in the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)